 The New York Times seven-minute workout

-Our first step to becoming antifragile is to deepen our connection with who we are at our best and what matters most to us.
-This will bring us the clarity, calm, and confidence to deal with anything that happens.
+Our first step in becoming antifragile is to deepen our connection with what matters most to us and who we are at our best.
+This brings us the clarity, calm, and confidence to deal with anything that happens.

-One of the top ways we recommend for achieving this is exercise.
-This not only keeps us healthy and happy but also helps us to process the stresses we can so easily feel in a churning world.
-And as we deepen our connection with our body, so we also deepen our connection with ourselves.
+One of the four ways we recommend for achieving this deeper connection is exercise.
+Exercise not only keeps us healthy and happy but also helps us to process the stresses we can so easily feel in a churning world.
+And as we deepen our connection with our body, so we deepen our connection with ourselves.

-But when we all live such busy lives, how can we find the time for proper exercise?
+But when we all live such busy lives, how can we find the time for exercise?

 John Ratey, psychiatrist at Harvard Medical School, says that useful exercise needn’t take long: